fatimamardi/FxDealsProject/README.md

 For Docker deployments, environment variables in `docker-compose.yml` override these settings.

-## Common Issues and Solutions

-**Port 8080 already in use?**
-- Something else is using that port.
-You can change the port in `application.yml` (just change `server.port: 8080` to something else like 8081), or find what's using port 8080 and stop it.

-**Database connection errors?**
-- First, make sure PostgreSQL is actually running (check Windows Services)
-- Verify the database `fxdealsdb` exists and the username/password in `application.yml` are correct
-- Sometimes it's a firewall issue blocking port 5432

-**Application won't start?**
-- Check the console logs - they usually tell you exactly what's wrong
-- Most of the time it's a database connection problem or a missing dependency

-**Tests failing?**
-- Tests automatically use an in-memory database (H2), so they should work without PostgreSQL
-- If tests fail, make sure Maven downloaded all dependencies - try running `mvn clean install` again

 ## Sample Data

 There's a `sample-deals.json` file in the project root with example deals you can use for testing.
 Just import it using the bulk endpoint.

-## Deployment

-For production, you can:
-- Build a JAR file and run it with Java
-- Use Docker Compose (as provided)
-- Deploy to a cloud platform

-The Docker setup is production-ready and includes health checks for the database.

-## Logging

-The application logs to both console and a log file (`logs/fx-deals-warehouse.log`).
-Logs include:
-- When deals are imported
-- Validation errors
-- Duplicate detection
-- Any unexpected errors

-## What Makes This Special

-- **No rollback policy** - Each deal is saved independently, so valid deals aren't lost if others fail
-- **Comprehensive validation** - Catches problems before they reach the database
-- **Duplicate prevention** - Both in the same batch and against existing records
-- **Detailed error messages** - Tells you exactly what went wrong

 ## Need Help?